Licensed Alcohol and Drug Counselor (LADC) Requirements in New Hampshire

 Clinical Supervisor Requirements

-In order to be certified as a clinical supervisor, an LADC or MLADC must have 10,000 hours of substance abuse counseling experience and 4,000 hours of experience in a supervisory role (https://www.gencourt.state.nh.us/rsa/html/XXX/330-C/330-C-mrg.htm).
+In order to be certified as a clinical supervisor, an LADC or MLADC must have 10,000 hours of substance abuse counseling experience and 4,000 hours of experience in a supervisory role.
 The 4,000 hour supervisory experience requirement may be included within the 10,000 hours of total experience.
-Candidates will need 200 hours of supervision and 30 hours of education relevant to the supervisor’s role.
-An additional examination will be required.
+Candidates must also have 200 hours of supervision and 30 hours of education relevant to the supervisor’s role.
+An additional examination is required.

 Reciprocity

-New Hampshire is a member board of the International Certification and Reciprocity Consortium.
-Professionals who hold reciprocal level credentialing in other member jurisdictions can contact the IC&RC (https://www.nhes.nh.gov/elmi/products/licertocc/documents/lic-occs.pdf).
-The reciprocity process will entail payment of a $100 fee.
+Because New Hampshire is a member board of the IC&RC, professionals who hold reciprocal level credentialing in other member jurisdictions may be granted licensure through reciprocity.
+Learn more about reciprocity requirements here.

 Additional Information

-The New Hampshire Board of Licensing for Alcohol and Other Drug Use Professionals can be reached at (603) 271-6761 or NHLADC at nh.gov.
-Licensing information is found online at https://www.dhhs.nh.gov/programs-services/health-care/drug-alcohol-services-training-licensure.
+Contact the New Hampshire Board of Licensing for Alcohol and Other Drug Use Professionals at (603) 271-2152 or at [email protected].

-The New Hampshire Alcohol and Drug Abuse Counselors Association (https://www.nhadaca.org/) and the New Hampshire Center for Excellence (https://nhcenterforexcellence.org/) are additional professional resources.
-The New Hampshire Alcohol and Drug Abuse Counselors Association is the state’s NAADAC affiliate.
+The New Hampshire Alcohol and Drug Abuse Counselors Association and the New Hampshire Center for Excellence on Addiction are valuable sources of information for drug and alcohol counselors in the state.

 FIND SCHOOLS